-- Option 1: two graduate courses that can be taken at Brenau (listed below):
+- Option 1: two graduate courses that can be taken at Brenau (listed below): BA 508 - Applied Economics for Managers

-- Option 2: a series of undergraduate courses which could have been taken at Brenau, or transferred in as appropriate undergraduate courses from a regionally accredited university.
+- Option 2: a series of undergraduate courses, which could have been taken at Brenau, or transferred in as appropriate undergraduate courses from a regionally accredited university.
 For either option, the course must be taken within the last 5 years with a minimum grade of B.

-In place of BA 508: BA 206 - Microeconomics and BA 207 - Macroeconomics

-In place of BA 514: AC 201 - Accounting Principles I and BA 327 - Managerial Finance.
+In place of BA 508 - Applied Economics for Managers: BA 206 - Microeconomics and BA 207 - Macroeconomics In place of BA 514 - Business Essentials for Managers: AC 201 - Accounting Principles I (Financial) and BA 327 - Managerial Finance.

-- BA 507 Introduction to Business Communications - OL 703 Critical Thinking and Business Innovation
+- BA507 Introduction to Business

+- Communications OL 703 Critical Thinking and

+- Business Innovation

-- BA 670 Integrated Business Operations
+- BA670 Integrated Business Operations

 - MK 715 Marketing Management

-- BA 717 Business Law and Ethics
+- BA717 Business Law and Ethics

 - AC 721 Budgeting for Managers

-- BA 723 Financial Management
+- BA723 Financial Management

 - MG 729 Management and Organizational Behavior

-- BA 799 Strategic Management and Policy
+- BA799 Strategic Management and Policy

 (Choose one course from the list below.)

+BA642 Cross-Cultural Business Challenges

+BA787 Global Economics

+MK 782 International Marketing

+BA749 International Finance

-BA 642 Cross-Cultural Business Challenges BA 787 Global Economics MK 782 International Marketina BA 749 International Finance MG 785 International Organizational Behavior BA 780 International Travel Experience
+MG 785 International Organizational Behavior

+BA780 International Travel Experience

+Component Total 3.0